 Car Window Tinting

-Many people have the windows tinted in their cars to cut down on the exposure while driving or riding.
+Many people have the windows tinted in their cars to cut down on sun exposure while driving or riding as a passenger.
 This is moderately expensive but has great benefits for your health.
-Car Window Tinting can usually be done through your local car dealership but may require special permission when used for medical purposes.
+Car window tinting can usually be done through your local car dealership but may require special permission when used for medical purposes.